Drain-Web/backend-basic/README.md

 Developed using Django REST framework on Python 3.8.8 Linux.
 Also tested on Python 3.7.6 Windows 10.

+## Setting up basic dev environment

+The packages required by this project are described in the classical *requirements.txt* file.

+It is highly recommended that you create a new python environment to work in your development.
+Multiple python package managers provide such a functionality.

+If you are using pip, the steps for (1) creating a new environment named `backend-basic_fedora`, (2) entering the environment * and (3) installing the packages needed are:

+    $ python -m venv backend-basic_fedora
+		$ source [folder_path]/venvs/backend-basic_fedora/bin/activate
+		(backend-basic_fedora) $ pip install -r requirements.txt

+*: second step is given for Linux environements.
+Windows and Mac OS may have different command styles

 ## Endpoints already implemented

 They are defined in the *api_rest/urls.py* file.